Frequently Asked Questions

 How do I know where Ordinary High Water (OHW) or Mean High Water (MHW) is?

 Ordinary High Water (OHW) is the highest point on the stream bank or lake shore where water flows for a sufficient amount of time to leave visible evidence on the landscape.
 It is often marked by a change in vegetation type, or marks the point where vegetation transitions into sand, rock, or gravel.
 In tidally influenced areas, Mean High Water (MHW) is the average of all the high tides observed over a period of several years.
-If you have questions about OHW or MHW on your property your local Division of Habitat office can help you determine where the OHW or MHW line is.
+If you have questions about OHW or MHW on your property your local Habitat Section office can help you determine where the OHW or MHW line is.

 If I use a contractor, whose responsibility is it to apply for permits and make sure the permits are followed?